sporveien/scp-s3-downloader/README.md

-# scp-s3-uploader
+# scp-s3-downloader

 ## General description

-The Python script uses the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to upload every file from a given path to an AWS S3 bucket.\
+The Python script uses the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to download files from a given key of an AWS S3 bucket.\
-Before uploading files to s3 the script moves files into a temporary folder to make sure the file is not being written to, which can be a problem in Windows.\
 To be able to authenticate against AWS a secrets.yml file is required.\
 Even though a good rule of thumb is to never store any sensitive information in paths..
-Just to be sure.. file paths are also set in the secrets.yml file.\
+Just to be sure.. file paths are set in the secrets.yml file.\
 Logging is configured in the config.yml as well as opt-in-out settings to suit different needs.\
 <br/>